shannonpeng/shannonpeng.com/app/content/projects/hackmit-2017.md

 Every September, HackMIT draws over 1000 college students from around the world to MIT campus for a weekend of workshops, talks, activities, and building innovative projects.

 HackMIT is organized by a team of 20-30 MIT undergraduates passionate about empowering students through technology and innovation.
-As a member of the HackMIT Marketing committee, I helped shape the event's branding and 2017 theme—*Hack to the Future*, inspired by the *Back to the Future* trilogy.
+As a member of the HackMIT Marketing committee, I helped shape the event's branding and 2017 theme — *Hack to the Future*, inspired by the *Back to the Future* trilogy.

-Below is a summary of our work, including HackMIT 2017's branding, website, social media, merchandise, physical hack, and more.
+Below is a summary of my our work, including HackMIT 2017's branding, website, social media, merchandise, physical hack, and more.

 ## Branding